trothr/blog/Richard/2020/20200717-long-delayings.md

 At some point, I took the direction of true remedy.
 God provided several streams of support.
 I embraced all of them.
 God delivered me!
 I was first no longer angry.
-Then slowly began to have peace, then joy, and how happiness.
+Then slowly began to have peace, then joy, and now happiness.
 I'm actually HAPPY most days.
 In fact, at this point, the only significant pain I have is for family who are still hurting.

 If you've lost someone, get help.
 Maybe find a Grief Share group.